oumeimatt/ft_transcendence/README.md

 </p>

 ## Authors
-- I was responsible about the real time chat.
+- I made the real time chat.
 - The Frontend was made by [oumeimatt](https://github.com/oumeimatt).
 - User account and authentication by [iidzim](https://github.com/iidzim).
 - The game was created by [mlachheb](https://github.com/mohamedamine456).